bryantbiggs/RustyDU/README.md

 1. Place the documents you want to process in the specified folder (`example_documents` by default).

-2. Run the main script `main.rs` to process the documents:
+2. Run the main script `cargo run` to process the documents:

 3. Monitor the console output for processing status and any errors.